Sourdough Naan

 This post may contain affiliate links.

-What is Sourdough Naan Bread?
+What is Sourdough Naan?

 Naan bread is a type of bread flat bread that originates from India and Asia.
+It generally has yogurt as an ingredient and is leavened with yeast or baking soda.

-In traditional Indian cooking, naan breads are slapped onto the inside of Tandoor ovens where they bubble up and get golden.
+In traditional Indian cooking, naan are slapped onto the inside of Tandoor ovens where they bubble up and get golden.
+As home cooks, having a sourdough naan cooked in a tandoor oven isn't really practical.
+However, a cast iron skillet, bbq plate or fry pan at high heat can give you a similar result.

 How to Make Sourdough Naan

 Sourdough naan is very simple to make.
 It involves a little kneading, a little resting and then shaping and cooking.
 But the hands on time is definitely worth it for this delicious bread!
+You can mix this sourdough discard naan bread in the morning and enjoy fresh naan bread for dinner!

 Here's how to make this sourdough naan recipe:

-1. Add milk, yogurt, olive oil and sourdough starter to a bowl and gently whisk to combine.
+1. Add whole milk, yogurt, olive oil and sourdough starter to a bowl and gently whisk to combine.

 2. Then add flour, baking powder and salt to the bowl and pull together into a shaggy (dry) dough.
 Cover with plastic wrap and allow this dough to rest for around 30 minutes.